cprice11/chess/notes.md

 # My Notes
 ## Christian Price

+## TODOS

+clean up tests one by one.

 The class structure for this project is a little odd.

 So far some interfaces are set in stone, so what remains is to organize from those end points